j9feng/j9feng.github.io/_posts/2017-12-13-start-with-Jupyter.md

 published: true
 ---

-## Jupyter Notebook is better starting point than the Python Shell!
+## Jupyter Notebook is a better starting point than the Python Shell!

 Traditionally, you start with installing Python and fire up a Python shell('>>>' is the Python prompt) and type *print("hello world")*.